jennymylee/tdd-lifetracker-starter/README.md

 ## Wrapping Up and Resources

 This is a huge project and represents a complete application with user-owned resources.
 Accordingly, it can, should, and will test the limits of your capabilities.
 Do your best and don't be afraid to Google!
 Especially in regards to any SQL that might be tricky.

+### Reflection Week 3\4

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+  Most topics discussed in my labs prepared me to complete the assignment.
+I felt unprepader to implement the security middleware.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+  If I had more time, I would look online for more resources to gain a better understanding of the whole authentication process.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+  Regarding my project demo, I made sure to test everything prior to presenting, so everything went as planned.
+I noticed that my peers focused more on the backend and were able to connect their frontend to their backend in time.

+### Open-source libraries used

+- no open-source libraries were used